 The Four Phases of Hair Growth:

 Telogen – The telogen phase is a rest period for hair cells.
-Underneath the surface of the skin (scalp), a new anagen hair is developing and will soon push the telogen hair, with the white bulb, from the follicle.
+Underneath the skin’s surface (scalp), a new anagen hair is developing and will soon push the telogen hair, with the white bulb, from the follicle.

 Early Anagen/Exogen – This is the stage when a telogen hair actually falls out as the newly-formed anagen hairs push through the follicle.
 This is the stage where, in a normal cycle, 50-100 hairs are lost every day.